Getting a Puppy

 Bringing home a new, furry family member can be the most exciting time, but it can also be a little daunting!

-Our puppies are raised as truly part of our Amarante family and make such wonderful, loving pets.
-As such, we have put together a little guide to help you give your puppy the best start in life, and avoid any potential problems later on.
+Our St Berdoodle and Sheepadoodle puppies are raised as truly part of our Amarante family and make such wonderful, loving pets.
+As such, we have put together a little guide to help our new families avoid any potential problems later on.
+We ask them to please, please, please if they have any problems, concerns or anything they are unsure of, to get in touch.

 In this guide:

-I have been adding a little warm water, which releases the flavour of the biscuits and again helps guard against bloat.
+I add a little water to their food, which releases the flavour of the biscuits and again helps guard against bloat.
 I do this for my adults too.
 I also add a little meat, meat juice, sardines or about a dessert spoon of good quality wet food.
 They love it with raw tripe added!
 Pick up what they leave so you are in charge of when they eat and they’ll very soon learn if they don’t eat it, it goes.
 For behavioural reasons never allow them to graze.

 To avoid food guarding, occasionally put a little meat in with your hand while they are eating then they associate a hand giving rather than taking away.
-That said none of these puppies are nasty around food.
+Never take their bowls away from them!
 Always provide fresh water.
 Do not give milk.
 Keep treats to a minimum and avoid hide chews and cheaper brand ‘treats’.

 If you have children, or Grandchildren, involve them in the feeding so the puppy learns his or her place in your pack from the start.
-I will give you some of the food they are used to so you can gradually change to the brand of your choice.
+I always give a puppy pack with some of the food they are used to so you can gradually change to the brand of your choice.

-Allow your puppy a couple of days to settle then take him or her to the vet for their first vaccination.
-The second injection will normally be 2 weeks later, although all vets are different.
+Allow your puppy a couple of days to settle in their new home then take them to the vet for their first vaccination.
+I recommend to request the Lepto 2 not Lepto 4 vaccine in this country, as the risks and side effects are lower.

-The ‘oodle’ of your doodle will require a little maintenance.
-Their ears will need plucking as I have shown.
-Their bottoms will need to be kept trimmed as discussed.
+The ‘oodle’ of your doodle will require maintenance.
+Their ears will need plucking from about six months of age.
+Their bottoms will need to be kept trimmed.
 It is also a good idea to have the fur on his or her toes clipped in the grass seed season and keep an eye out for mats between the paw pads.
 Keep handling their feet, between their toes, ears, eyes etc as frequently as you can in the early stages so there’s no problem when they are older.
-This litter will need frequent trips to the groomers or alternatively buy some clippers and do it yourself.
+Doodles require regular trips to the groomers or alternatively buy some clippers and do it yourself.
 I recommend either Oster or Andis.
-I use the Andis two speed with number 10 blades for feet and 7F or 5F for the body.
+I use the Andis two speed with number 10 blades for feet and a 5F for the body and a comb attachment for the legs.

 Don’t overdo things while they are still growing however they must have enough off lead exercise to avoid problems with behaviour and relieve stress.
 Let them off lead as soon as possible when in the insecure stage as I promise they will come back to you, and reward this.
 Ball throwing is not a good idea as the sprinting, twists and turns are the worst kind of exercise for growing joints.

-As you all know they have been trained from a very early age by keeping the sleep area clean and fresh and the newspaper slightly soiled, but of course not dirty.
-They now prefer to go outside but obviously that’s not possible all through the night so I recommend having newspaper down near the doorway.
+We train our puppies from a very early age by keeping the sleep area clean and fresh and the toilet area slightly soiled, but of course not dirty.
+They prefer to go outside but obviously that’s not possible all through the night.
 Always praise good behaviour but don’t punish bad or you will have a dog who is afraid to go to the toilet in front of you.
-This litter are particularly good in this department so praising them may confuse the issue as they already know what is expected.
+As we work hard on this, treating them may confuse the issue as they already know what is expected.
 Take them out when they wake up and straight after meals, you will soon learn the signs.
 I don’t agree with using a crate with a closed door to train one of our puppies as they have been brought up to not soil their sleeping area.
 The exception to this would be a crate by your bed at night when you are next to them if they ask to go out.
 That said if they do ask don’t give them any attention, not even a ‘good dog’.
 Put them straight back into the crate when finished and get back into bed.
 Attention at this time will mean the next night you will find that little whine to go out will be earlier.
-If you have a happy and relaxed puppy you shouldn’t have any problems like chewing and barking etc.

-My advice is to try to copy what we have here... a soft bed, newspaper near the door and a stair gate to keep him or her out of certain areas.
-Make sure all electric cables are out of the way or blocked.
+My advice is to try to copy what we have here... a soft bed, a toilet area, we use a huge litter tray filled with wood pellets, but puppy pads near the outside door would be best once home.
+A stair gate to keep him or her out of certain areas is a good idea and make sure all electric cables are out of the way or blocked.